AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-domains.md

 Define virtual hosts on the web server so that a different document root can be assigned to each web domain:

 * The web server must define a virtual domain for each of your web domains.
-* For each domain, confgure the document root to coincide with the folder in the repository that contains the domain's web content.
+* For each domain, configure the document root to coincide with the folder in the repository that contains the domain's web content.
 * Each virtual domain must also include Dispatcher-related configurations, as described on the [Installing Dispatcher](dispatcher-install.md) page.

 The following example `httpd.conf` file configures two virtual domains for an Apache web server: